waiky8/ukcovid-19/README.md

 **Dash** comes with many wonderful features (graphs, datatable, date picker, checkboxes, radio buttons etc.) that have been incorporated into the application.<br><br>

+**Mapbox** is used to show each local authority that dispalys additional information when you hover over or click on the markers.<br><br>

 Data is refreshed and uploaded daily.<br><br>
 The application is uploaded to **Heroku**.<br><br>
 Check it out at https://ukcovid-19.herokuapp.com/<br><br>